illinois-stat528/stat528sp24/README.md

 **Course website**:

 My course website is a GitHub repository.
-You can click  [here](https://github.com/illinois-stat528/stat528resources) to access this website.
+You can click  [here](https://github.com/illinois-stat528/stat528sp24) to access this website.
 Note that this Syllabus is a Markdown document.
 Open the .md file to view the basic Markdown syntax used to build your Syllabus.

+**Create your own repository within my course organization**: https://edu.cs.illinois.edu/create-gh-repo/sp24_stat528

 ***